andressa-silvaa/postlike-queue/README.md

 ### 3. Atualização atômica do contador

-No worker, a curtida é processada em transacao:
+No worker, a curtida é processada em transação:

 1. tenta inserir em `post_likes`
 2. se a inserção for nova, executa `increment: 1` em `posts.likesCount`